FeatherLightApp/FeatherLight-API/README.md

 1. git clone https://github.com/FeatherLightApp/FeatherLight-API
 2. cd FeatherLight-API
 3. mv .env1 .env
-4. Configure desired settings in global.env and .env
+4. Configure desired settings in container.env and .env
 5. docker-compose up -d

 *Warning* Currently setup with no seed backup for debugging purposes.
 Change this in the lnd/dockerfile or you risk losing funds.